merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Search for functional annotations

 If you are interested in one or more functional annotations and where they fit in the pangenome - core, accessory, singleton, single or multiple copies - then you can use the "Search" tab.
 There you can search using any term you like.
-You can search for `Nif` and you will get all Nif genes, including NifH and more.
+You can search for `Nif` and you will get all _Nif_ genes, including _NifH_ and more.

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_12.png" width=50 %}

-Or you can directly search for `NifH` and you will notice two results which is not expected.
-We know from Tom's paper, that COG miss-annotate a ferredoxin gene as NifH:
+Or, you can directly search for _NifH_ and you will notice two results which are not expected.
+We know from Tom's paper that COG miss-annotates a ferredoxin gene as _NifH_:

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_13.png" width=50 %}
 <blockquote markdown="1">